-Masters faculty at Green Mountain College since 2011, teaching:
+Masters faculty at Green Mountain College since 2011, and at Prescott College since 2019, teaching:

 M.S.
 Environmental Studies/Conservation Biology, Green Mountain College

 Post graduate studies: Stream Ecology, Flathead Lake Biological Station, University of Montana, Polson, MT

 A compendium of scientific information and community thoughts regarding Whitefish Lake